catspook/Shadow_Over_Darkmoor/README.md

 # The Shadow Over Darkmoor

-CURRENTLY UNDERGOING A COMPLETE REWRITE!
-Better code and improved gameplay coming very soon.

-After hearing rumors of necromancers ransacking towns, our protagonist returns home to find their village already annhilated.
-Vowing revenge, the protagonist makes their way through the village to find the person or people responsible for the attack and destroy them.
-Along the way, the protagonist will find plenty of weapons, armor, and clues, as well as opponents--both living and dead--to defeat.
+Over the last few weeks, travel to and from the town of Darkmoor has trickled to a halt, save for a few refugees who whisper of necromancy and other horrors.
+These murmerings have reached the Queen's ears, and she has sent you to find the truth and rescue the town of Darkmoor from its fate.

+You arrive in Darkmoor as darkness falls.
+Your mission is simple: survive.

-The Shadow Over Darkmoor is a text-based roguelike adventure game set in the fictonal village of Darkmoor, and features over 100 unique areas, over 250 interactable items to discover, and over 50 enemies to fight.
+The Shadow Over Darkmoor is a text-based roguelike adventure game set in the fictonal village of Darkmoor, and features 30 unique enemies, nearly 40 unique items, and over 100 unique locations to explore.
 Darkmoor runs off of the terminal and has a very gentle learning curve--gameplay is explained as the player progresses through the storyline.

 Darkmoor is also customizable!
-To add more enemies, locations, or items to the game, copy and alter the code structure used in 'enemies.clj' and lines 560-575 of 'core.clj', 'objects.clj', and 'locations.clj'.
+To add more enemies, locations, or items to the game, alter the data files in src/darkmoor/model.

+## 03/2020 Update
+CODE:
+* Complete rewrite--much cleaner, more effecient
+* Game data structures easier to keep track of
+* Data structures contain much more information

+ENEMIES and FIGHTING:
+* Enemies take extra damage from their damage weaknesses
+* Enemies no longer hard-coded to locations, instead have % chance of appearing
+* No longer option to run away from combat
+* Enemy stats scale with player

+LOOT and INVENTORY:
+* Damage-dealing items now have a 'damage type' as well
+* Loot description has replaced location description
+* Loot and inventory inaccessable if empty
+* Armor can't be double equipped anymore
+* Health potions are dropped by enemies, and heal % of health

+UI:
+* New UI for moving, looting, inventory, and fighting
+* Much smoother experience
+* Can "see" nearby locations before moving there
+* No longer have option to open empty inventory or loot menu
+* Game won't let you move past playable area anymore

 ## Build Tool

 Darkmoor uses [Leiningen](https://leiningen.org/) to handle the builds/dependencies.

-## Code

-The code is located in 'src/darkmoor/core.clj', and requires text documents found in the 'resources' file.

-Source code can be run without compilation by running ```$ lein run``` anywhere in Darkmoor's file system.
-This won't be as fast as running it off of a standalone jar.
+Source code can be run by running ```$ lein run``` anywhere in Darkmoor's file system.

-To build a standalone jar run ```$ lein compile; lein uberjar```.
-This jar can then be ran with the command: ```$ java -jar target/uberjar/darkmoor-0.1.0-SNAPSHOT-standalone.jar```
+To build a standalone jar run ```$ lein compile; lein uberjar``` This jar can then be ran with the command: ```$ java -jar target/uberjar/darkmoor-0.2.0-SNAPSHOT-standalone.jar```

 ## Acknowledgements

-Thanks to my wife, [Thea Leake](https://github.com/thea-leake) who helped me get this off the ground.
+Thanks to my wife, [Thea Leake](https://github.com/thea-leake) who originally helped me get this off the ground.

-All ASCII art taken from:
+ASCII art taken from: [asciiart.eu](https://www.asciiart.eu/mythology/skeletons), [Text To Ascii Art Generator](patorjk.com/software/taag)

-patorjk.com/software/taag

-www.asciiart.eu/

-ascii.co.uk/

 ## License